ltgoslo/Definition-generation-for-LSCD/definition_generation/README.md

 You can also specify other hyperparameters like batch size, maximum definition length, filtering of target words, generation strategies, etc, check `python3 generate_t5.py -h`

+## Evaluation

+For evaluation, the `code/evaluation/evaluate_simple.py` from the same repository should be used.

+You specify the path to the file with the generated definitions, the path to the output file with the evaluation scores, and the language of your data (used in computing BERTScore).

+For example:
+`python3 definition_modeling/code/evaluation/evaluate_simple.py --data_path english_definitions.tsv.gz --output scores_english.txt -lang en`

+_NB: if your input data does not come from WordNet or Oxford dictionary, and thus does not contain sense identifiers, you might want to set `--multiple_definitions_same_sense_id=max` as an argument to the evaluation script.
+Otherwise (with the default setting of `mean`), every definition will be evaluated against all gold definitions of its target word, even those belonging to different senses._

+## Wrapper script
-The [`definition_generation_pipeline.sh`](definition_generation_pipeline.sh) bash script is an easy to use wrapper allowing you to play with models, inputs and prompts.
+The [`definition_generation_pipeline.sh`](definition_generation_pipeline.sh) bash script is an easy to use wrapper allowing you to play with models, inputs and prompts, and immediately evaluate the output.